wxsd-sales/settings-lock-macro/README.md

 Tapping on the ``Unlock Settings`` button opens a PIN prompt and if the correct PIN is entered, the Settings menu is set to Unlocked.

-The Device can be locked at any time by tapping the ``Lock Setting`` button but also features an configurable auto lock feature if the device enter Standby, Halfwake or completes a Room Cleanup
+The Device can be locked at any time by tapping the ``Lock Settings`` button but also features an configurable auto lock feature if the device enter Standby, Halfwake or completes a Room Cleanup

 Custom button icons are downloaded by the macro from online sources for a smaller macro file size.